 This article examines the rules of HRAs and who can administer the HRA in a compliant way.

-With a Small Business HRA, a business would use the HRA to reimburse employees for qualified medical expenses and individual health insurance premiums, instead of offering a group health insurance policy.
+With a qualified small employer health reimbursement arrangement (QSEHRA), a business would use the HRA to reimburse employees for qualified medical expenses and individual health insurance premiums, instead of offering a group health insurance policy.

 To receive the tax benefits of an HRA, and to be compliant with various regulations (outlined further below), the Internal Revenue Service (IRS) has defined the rules and guidelines for an HRA in IRS Notice 2002-45.
 Under these rules: